Rise to Success: Career Highlights of Randy Fine

 Discover the career path of Randy Fine, from the first major opportunity to industry-changing achievements.

-Randall Adam Fine is an American politician, currently serving as the U.S. Representative for Florida's 6th congressional district since April 2025.
-Affiliated with the Republican Party, he previously held positions in the Florida Senate (2024-2025) and the Florida House of Representatives (2016-2024).
-Before entering politics, Fine worked as a gambling industry executive.
-His congressional district encompasses a six-county area including Daytona Beach.
+Randall Adam Fine is an American politician, a Republican, who has served as the U.S. representative for Florida's 6th congressional district since April 2025.
+Prior to this, he was a member of the Florida Senate (2024-2025) and the Florida House of Representatives (2016-2024).
+Before entering politics, he worked as a gambling industry executive.
+His congressional district encompasses a six-county area, including Daytona Beach.

 1997: Worked at McKinsey & Company and Harvard University